mimblewimble/grin/SECURITY.md

 backdoors).

-4. We plan to publish the next of these canary statements in the first two weeks of October 2019.
+4. We plan to publish the next of these canary statements in the first two weeks of January 2020.
 Special note should be taken if no new canary is published by that time or if the list of statements changes without plausible explanation.